luckenbach/appgate-conkolla/README.md

 * `https://cc1.packnot.com:444/admin/stats/appliances`

 ### Rest calls via conkolla
+Note the seperation of the different calls:
+* From user to conkolla: `proxy call`
+* From conkolla to controller: `upstream call`

+The first one is what the user will use to make calls, where the second is always initiated by conkolla.

 In conkolla you reference a call to a connection, a connection which you previously logged into.
 Fro example for the same rest call as in the above example, you would use one of the following in the UI:
 * `https://localhost:4433/get/1/stats/appliances`
 * `https://localhost:4433/get/cc1.packnot.comdev/stats/appliances`